 Vermont’s Blue Ribbon Commission on Financing High Quality, Affordable Child Care reported that equitable early care and learning for all children ages birth to five is the most significant investment Vermont can make to provide the greatest positive impact for future generations.
 The Commission’s research revealed that Vermont needs to increase investments in the state’s early care and learning system and recommended that BBF engage diverse stakeholders in a design process to develop a comprehensive, high-quality, affordable system of early care and learning for all children birth to five.
-As of May 2017, we will begin a statewide design process looking at new opportunities in the way Vermont delivers, funds and governs early care and education.
+As of May 2017, we began a statewide design process looking at new opportunities in the way Vermont delivers, funds and governs early care and education.

-Building Vermont’s Future From the Child Up is an opportunity for Building Bright Futures to meld action from the Blue Ribbon Commission’s recommendations while focusing on Goal 3 from the Early Childhood Action Plan: “High-Quality Opportunities for All Children.”Building Vermont’s Future From The Child Up will address this goal by leading diverse stakeholders through an Appreciative Inquiry process to design and implement Vermont’s future early care and learning system.
+Building Vermont’s Future From the Child Up is an opportunity for Building Bright Futures to meld action from the Blue Ribbon Commission’s recommendations while focusing on Goal 3 from the Early Childhood Action Plan: “High-Quality Opportunities for All Children.”Building Vermont’s Future From The Child Up has been addressing this goal by leading diverse stakeholders through an Appreciative Inquiry process to design and implement Vermont’s future early care and learning system.
 The Permanent Fund for Vermont’s Children supports Building Vermont’s Future From The Child Up as a pathway to high-quality, affordable child care for all Vermonters by 2025.

 The Process: Appreciative Inquiry